 - Customize a Deck of Playing Cards

-I’ve been playing my fair share of rummy the last two weeks and I’ve just been using some boring deck of cards I got for free when I studied abroad (s/o to giffgaff).
+I’ve been playing a good amount of rummy the last two weeks and I’m about due for a new deck of cards — the ones I got for free when I studied abroad (s/o to GiffGaff) have seen better days.
 I’ve been wanting a custom deck for a while and now feels like a perfect time to do so.
 There are a lot of different places to get a deck printed, but I’ve been looking at Shutterfly.

-If you do any of the projects above, I’d love to see!
+If you do any of the projects above, I’d love to see them!
 Join our Facebook group, SAI Virtual Viva Experience, where SAI staff, students, and alumni are sharing activities we’re doing from home and make a post telling us about it!
 Happy crafting!